Raspberry Pi 6 series: expected release window, likely specs, and upgrades that actually matter

 Will Pi 6 have 2.5GbE?

-Will Pi 6 include an AI NPU on the main board?
+Will Pi 6 include an AI NPU?

 Should I delay a project for Pi 6?